MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Azure DevOps (AzDO)**

 AzDO users can scan their code through Microsoft Defender for DevOps for known types of secrets.
 Defender for DevOps, a service available in Defender for Cloud, empowers security teams to manage DevOps security across multi-pipeline environments.
 Defender for DevOps is current in preview, available for free trial.
 Defender for DevOps provides the scanning service through GitHub Advanced Security for Azure DevOps (GHAS for AzDO).
-For more details on how to detect hardcoded secrets in code in Azure DevOps, see "Detect exposed secrets in code" in the following list of links:
+For more information on how to detect hardcoded secrets in code in Azure DevOps, see "Detect exposed secrets in code" in the following list of links:

 - [Microsoft Defender for DevOps Preview](https://www.microsoft.com/security/business/cloud-security/microsoft-defender-devops)
 - [GitHub advanced security for Azure DevOps (GHAS for AzDO) | GitHub](https://partner.github.com/2022/10/12/azure-devops-article.html)